Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: More visualized examples

 \section{More visualized examples}

+Figure~\ref{fig:supp_depth_map} shows the depth maps from our scene mesh, where most of the scene structure is captured, giving coherent novel view projections.

-Figure~\ref{fig:supp_vis_realestate10k_psnr} shows additional visualization and error map comparisons between our approach and SynSin on the RealEstate10K dataset, where our method paints things in the novel view at more precise locations with lower error and higher PSNR.
+Figure~\ref{fig:supp_vis_realestate10k_psnr} shows additional visualization and error map comparisons between our approach and SynSin on the RealEstate10K dataset (similar to Figure 7 in the main paper), where our method paints things in the novel view at more precise locations with lower error and higher PSNR.